Online Monitoring of Object Detection Performance During Deployment: Evaluation and Results

 \section{Evaluation and Results}

-In this section, firstly, we summarize how well the proposed performance monitoring network works as an ordinal classifier.
-Secondly, we evaluate the accuracy of the proposed network to detect when per-window mAP drops below the critical threshold of $0.4$.
+In this section, we summarize how well the proposed performance monitoring network works as an ordinal classifier.
+Later, we evaluate the proposed network's accuracy to detect when the per-window mAP drops below the critical threshold of $0.4$.

-\textbf{Experiment 1:} Table~\ref{tab:frcnn_accuracy} shows the $pm_{net}$ ordinal classification accuracy using MAE, RMSE and ZOE error metric for four different dataset settings.
+\textbf{Experiment 1:} Table~\ref{tab:frcnn_accuracy} shows the $pm_{net}$ ordinal classification accuracy for our proposed approach, Baseline 1 and Baseline 2 using MAE, RMSE and ZOE metric for four different dataset settings.
 Here, $od_{net}$ is trained using FRCNN and $pm_{net}$ is trained and evaluated using FRCNN backbone features.
-The second row shows $pm_{net}$ error metric for ordinally classifying $od_{net}$ performance on the KITTI \textit{test dataset}. $od_{net}$ and $pm_{net}$ are trained using \textit{primary training dataset} BDD and \textit{secondary training dataset} Waymo respectively.
-This settings demonstrates the lowest error in all the dataset settings.
+The second dataset setting for all metrics shows $pm_{net}$ error for ordinally classifying $od_{net}$ performance on the KITTI \textit{test} dataset. $od_{net}$ and $pm_{net}$ are trained using \textit{primary} training dataset BDD and \textit{secondary} training dataset Waymo, respectively.
+This setting demonstrates the lowest error in all the dataset settings.

 Table~\ref{tab:retinanet_accuracy} presents $pm_{net}$ error metric for similar dataset settings as Table~\ref{tab:frcnn_accuracy}.
 Here, $od_{net}$ is trained using RetinaNet object detection network and $pm_{net}$ is trained and evaluated using RetinaNet backbone features.
-In this table, \textit{primary training dataset} BDD, \textit{secondary training dataset} Waymo and \textit{test dataset} KITTI demonstrates the lowest error than other dataset settings.
+In this table, \textit{primary} training dataset BDD, \textit{secondary} training dataset Waymo and \textit{test} dataset KITTI demonstrates the lowest error than other dataset settings.
 This observation is consistent with Table~\ref{tab:frcnn_accuracy} and suggests that the large diversity of BDD and Waymo dataset are effective for the performance monitoring of $pm_{net}$ in the KITTI dataset.

 \textbf{Experiment 2:} This experiment compares the proposed performance monitoring network with the baselines.